 Dr Cornelia Neuert (GESIS - Leibniz Institute for the Social Sciences) - Presenting Author

 Dr Dorothée Behr (GESIS - Leibniz Institute for the Social Sciences)

 Self-rated health is one of the most frequently used health measures.
 The item is asked in many (cross-)national surveys, however, often in (slightly) different versions or translations.
 The versions vary in the wording of the item text but also in terms of the set of response options used (“excellent” to “poor”; “very good” to “very bad”) and whether they represent a balanced set of positive and negative response options or not.
 Selection and labelling of response options might have an impact on respondents’ understanding, and thus, their assessment of health.

 In this study, we use qualitative and quantitative methods to examine how respondent behaviour differs regarding response scale labelling, how respondents understand the varying labels, and what are the reasons that drive response behaviour of the self-rated health question.
 To answer our research questions, we use data from the GESIS panel, which is a probability-based mixed-mode access panel (GESIS, 2022) and from a non-probabilistic online access panel.
 We varied the wording of the scale labels of the self-rated health item leading to four experimental conditions.
 We compare the distributions of the different versions and which health factors respondents consider when answering questions about their health.

-Ms Camilla Salvatore (University of Amsterdam)
+Ms Camilla Salvatore (Utrecht University)